-The Lost Pyramid is a working title for a video game created by Ted Phillips that has been in development for decades, beginning in late 1998, and has been delayed multiple times due to data loss events.
-The game is the successor to his earlier Tomb Raider IV project.
+The Lost Pyramid is a working title for a video game developed by Ted Phillips that has been in development for decades, beginning in late 1998, and has been delayed multiple times due to data loss events.
+The game is the successor to the earlier Tomb Raider IV project.

 History